To reclaim the Church’s biblical commitment to care for our bodies and our spirits.

 Recognizing the relationships between all these parts of our lives, the Model reflects the realities of our everyday lives—families, jobs, schedules—and reminds us of areas we may neglect.

-Our Faith Community Outreach staff offers hope for a healthier life by reaching people where they worship.
-Church Health provides the support, consultation and education to start or strengthen health ministries in congregations.
-Since 1988, more than 1,200 Congregational Health Promoters have been trained to be health leaders within their congregations.
+Church Health’s Faith & Health Ministry team offers hope and tools for healthier lives by reaching people where they worship.
+Church Health provides support, consultation and education to start or strengthen health ministries in congregations and produces publications and resources for individuals and groups to foster health and well-being.

 Volunteers are the lifeblood of Church Health.
-We could not serve on the level we do without hundreds of volunteer medical professionals who provides quality affordable healthcare to tens of thousands of people in our community.
-We also offer a diverse array of non-medical volunteer and internship opportunities to individuals, groups and students.
+Hundreds of volunteer healthcare professionals care for thousands of people in our community.
+We offer a diverse array of medical and non-medical volunteer opportunities each year.

 Our Home: Crosstown Concourse

-In Spring 2017, Church Health became one of the founding tenants of the Crosstown Concourse redevelopment project, whose goal was to transform a long-abandoned Sears distribution building into a “vertical urban village” serving one of Memphis’ most ethnically diverse and economically challenged neighborhoods.
-Consolidating our 13 separate facilities under one roof in our purpose-built Crosstown space, Church Health now serves more people and provides better care; medical, dental, optometry, physical rehabilitation, behavioral health, wellness, nutrition and health and faith ministry programs ensure integrated, comprehensive care.
+In Spring 2017, Church Health became one of the founding tenants of Crosstown Concourse, a long-abandoned Sears Roebuck distribution center transformed into a “vertical urban village” in the heart of one of Memphis’ most ethnically diverse and economically-challenged neighborhoods.
+By consolidating 13 separate facilities under one roof in our purpose-built Crosstown space, Church Health now serves more people and provides better care; medical, dental, optometry, physical rehabilitation, behavioral health, wellness, nutrition and health and faith ministry programs ensure integrated, comprehensive care.
 Moreover, the Crosstown Concourse location has strengthened engagement of partners in health, the arts and education.

 About Our Founder & CEO

-In 1987, Dr. Scott Morris, an ordained minister and physician, came to Memphis – one of the poorest, unhealthiest cities in America – with the idea of opening a medical clinic to serve the working uninsured.
-As Church Health has grown, Dr. Morris has continued to rally the community—including congregations, businesses, healthcare partners and individuals—to drive ecumenical and interfaith dialog and action aimed at serving those in need.
+In 1987, Dr. Scott Morris, an ordained minister and physician, came to Memphis—one of the poorest, unhealthiest cities in America—to open a medical clinic to serve the working uninsured.
+As Church Health has grown, Dr. Morris has continued to rally the community—including congregations, businesses, healthcare partners and individuals—to drive ecumenical and interfaith dialog and action to serve those in need.
 In addition, he’s the author of several books, frequently blogs and has written countless journal and magazine articles.
 Dr. Morris is a widely sought-after speaker, addressing issues ranging from healthcare to spiritual well-being.